penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-frames-frame-properties-sections-section.md

 ## allowed

-Indicates if the section is available to assign.
+It indicates if the section is available to assign.

 `allowed`